Masatoshi Kushibiki

-Masatoshi Kushibiki (櫛引 政敏, Kushibiki Masatoshi) is a Japanese professional footballer who plays as a goalkeeper for club Thespa Gunma.
+Masatoshi Kushibiki (櫛引 政敏, Kushibiki Masatoshi) is a Japanese professional footballer who plays as a goalkeeper for Reilac Shiga FC.

 Club career

 Born in the Aomori Prefecture, Kushibiki made his debut for Shimizu S-Pulse of the J1 League on 20 March 2013 in the J.League Cup against Ventforet Kofu in which he started and played the whole 90 minutes as Shimuzu drew the match 1–1.

 National team career

 In August 2016, Kushibiki was elected Japan U-23 national team for 2016 Summer Olympics.
 At this tournament, he played 1 match against Nigeria in first match.

 Career statistics

 Updated to end of 2018 season.